hsalamat/DeployingASPNETCORE/README.md

 ## Project file settings
 1. Right Click on your project file and select Edit.
-2. csproj include dependecies, framwork
+2. csproj include dependecies, framework
 3. You can include/exclude files.
 For example, if you have a static file that is outside wwwroot folder, it won't get automatically included in the published output.
 So you add me as if they are in the wwwroot.

  <ItemGroup>